 Jarre's free outdoor concert in the shipyard of Monaco was one of the events that was being held during these days of celebration and was a gift of the Royal couple to all Monagasque people and those who visited Monaco on this day.

+On the day of our arrival (Thursday, June 30th) we visited the fascinating concert site for the first time, at Port Hercule (one of Monaco's shipyards) where the huge 120 meters long stage was situated, containing eight towers with screens intended for projections.
 The afternoon the band (which consisted of the same musicians as the last tour: Jerome Gueguen, Claude Samard, Francis Rimbert, and not to forget Jean Michel Jarre himself) appeared on stage to have their first soundchecks.
 The organisation was very strict so it was difficult to get close to the artists.
 During the day Francis Rimbert showed up in the audience, so there was a possibility to have a talk with him.
 The day before, the soundchecks were cancelled due to very bad weather, of which no traces were left on this day after.
 The following days the temperatures were around 30/35 degrees, and sound engineer Patrick Pelamourgues told us that he had a real tough job to get all analog equipment (which contained more or less the same approximately 50 synthesizers as the last tour) tuned.

 As soon as the soundchecks started it became clear that there were some interesting changes in the tracklist of the last tour, which caused excitement by a lot of the real Jarre-fans.
 At least "Chronologie 1", "Chronologie 4" (which haven't been performed live since "Europe in Concert" / "Hong Kong" (1993/1994) - and - most surprisingly of all - "Vintage" (from the 2007 album Teo & Tea) were added.